EXPO installation

 Hardware and software environment

-EXPO is built on OpenGL for three-dimensional molecular visualization and Qt 6 for the graphical user interface.
-It runs on the most popular operating systems, including Windows, macOS, and several Linux distributions.
+EXPO is built on OpenGL for three-dimensional molecular visualization and on Qt 6 for the graphical user interface.
+It runs on the most widely used operating systems, including Windows, macOS, and several Linux distributions.

 Installation on Windows